David G. Drubin

 *And Affiliate, Division of Genetics, Genomics and Development

-We use state-of-the-art real-time image analysis of live cells, genome-wide functional analyses, genetics, molecular genetics and biochemistry in mammalian stem cells and in budding yeast to elucidate the molecular mechanisms that underlie highly dynamic actin-mediated membrane trafficking events, which mediate formation of distinct cellular compartments.
-Cells are not bags of enzymes, but consist of many distinct micro-environments, each dedicated to a specific function.
-We are investigating the mechanisms that cells use to create these micro-environments, and how the micro-environments change in response to signals from a cell's surroundings.
+We use state-of-the-art, real-time imaging of live cells, genome-wide functional analyses, genetics, molecular genetics and biochemistry in human stem cells and in budding yeast to elucidate the molecular mechanisms that underlie highly dynamic actin-mediated membrane trafficking events, which mediate formation of vesicles and distinct cellular compartments.

 Membrane Trafficking and the Cytoskeleton.
 Using real-time microscopy and sophisticated analytical tools, coupled with genetics and molecular genetics, we have identified a pathway in budding yeast in which proteins are recruited to endocytic sites in a highly regular, sequential manner.
 Near the end of this process, a burst of actin assembly facilitates vesicle formation.
 By studying mutants of over 60 proteins, we have identified several protein modules that provide distinct functions in this pathway.
 Since actin is among the most highly conserved proteins known, we long believed that the results we obtain from studies in yeast would be directly transferable to more complex eukaryotes including humans.
 Defects in trafficking events and cytoskeletal proteins are linked to human diseases such as cancer and neuronal degeneration.
 We are isolating and characterizing mammalian homologues of cytoskeletal proteins that we first identified and characterized in yeast.
 We are particularly interested in determining the roles of these proteins in endocytosis and cell polarity development.
 Using zinc finger nuclease-mediated genome-editing and stem cells, we are translating some of the experimental advantages of yeast to mammalian cells.